ChainSafe/engineering-handbook/docs/3_development/2_tech-stack/Typescript/readme.md

 * **chore** - your PR contains trivial changes like editing README, bumping packages versions etc - Example PR: `chore: bumped typescript dependency`
 * **feat!** or **fix!** (notice exclamation)- your PR contains a breaking change which will trigger a major version update * Example PR: `feat!: new API `endpoint, `the `old`` one is` deprecated`

-You can use the following Github action to ensure your Pull Requests follow this convention.
+You can use the following GitHub action to ensure your Pull Requests follow this convention.

 ```yaml title="/.github/workflows/pr.yaml"
 name: "Semantic PR"